sanaa-sys/Customer-Churn-Prediction/README.md

-Peoject 1: Customer Churn Prediction
+Project 1: Customer Churn Prediction

 This project focused on analyzing customer behavior to understand why they leave, helping businesses craft better retention strategies.
 By leveraging machine learning models, I was able to accurately predict churn and identify patterns that can guide retention efforts.